jona-tech/Batttleship-milestone-project/README.md

 The target audience is anybody who enjoys guessing games.
 The rules are easy and most people can understand the game, wich makes it suitable for a wide audience throughout most ages.

+The live link to the game on Heroku can be found here: https://battleships-jb.herokuapp.com/

 ![Alt text](https://i.imgur.com/LoOLwIW.png)

 ## Description